Last updated on April 30th, 2019

 Some common examples of Class 3 misdemeanors include:

 - Unintentional Vandalism – Any kind of unintentional damage to property counts as a Class 3 misdemeanor.
-Note that Virginia treats vandalism committed in an attempt to steal as a class 1 misdemeanor, or sometimes even a felony, depending on the value of the item.
+Note that Virginia treats vandalism committed in an attempt to steal as either a Class 1 misdemeanor or sometimes even a felony depending on the value of the item.

 - Possession of a Schedule V Controlled Substance – Like the Schedule IV classification, this list includes many prescription drugs with low potential for abuse.